 Open today from 8:00am to 5:00pm.

-Housing Authority of the City of Napa is a public housing agency in Napa, California.
+Housing Authority of the City of Napa is a public housing agency in Napa, California that participates in the Section 8 Housing Choice Voucher program.

 Housing Authority of the City of Napa serves Napa.